 The following table lists offers available to nonprofits, along with the key considerations and factors that may help in your decision-making process.
 It highlights the key features that we believe are most relevant to most nonprofits.
-Click the image below to display the full-sized table as a PDF file.

 The table above does not show all features of the products.
 See a more detailed PDF overview of the different Microsoft 365 and Office 365 licenses.

 Ready to get started?
 You can request products in the Microsoft catalog.